 The county's demography manifests distinctive patterns.
-The northern and central encompass Little Havana (Cuban), Little Haiti (Haitian), Liberty City, and Overtown (African American).
+The northern and central

+A fascinating dimension of Miami-Dade County is the presence of distinct "neighborhoods" within the City of Miami, each unincorporated but defined by a unique cultural ethos.
+These neighborhoods, often named in honor of their historical racial and ethnic demographic compositions, reflect the rich diversity of the area.
+Examples encompass Little Havana (Cuban), Little Haiti (Haitian), Liberty City, and Overtown (African American).
 However, certain time-honored ethnic neighborhoods like Coconut Grove are undergoing transformation due to gentrification.
 This shift poses challenges, notably concerning affordability, for the longstanding residents who have called these neighborhoods home.